igorcavalcantedb/persons-finder/README.md

-# Welcome

-This is a start-up Git repo for a project we are calling 'Persons finder'.

-Your job is to create a set of API's that will feed a mobile application that has one purpose: find people around you.

-Requirements:
+#Welcome
+- The documentation for the APIs is available in Swagger UI, which can be accessed at /swagger-ui/index.html.

+The project is a Kotlin Spring Boot application that provides REST APIs to create and retrieve information about people.
+It provides the following APIs:

-- POST API to create a 'person'
+- POST API to create a person
 - PUT API to update/create someone's location using latitude and longitude
-- GET API to retrieve people around query location with a radius in KM, Use query param for radius.
-Extra challenge: Return list ordered by distance to each person.
+- GET API to retrieve people around a query location with a specified radius in KM.
+The API returns a list of people ordered by their distance to the query location.
-- GET API to retrieve a person or persons name using their ids
+- GET API to retrieve a person's name or names using their ids
-- Responses must follow a JSON format

-You'll also need to build the logic and services for saving/retrieving locations and persons.

-Steps:
-- Clone the project
-- Implement required API's and services
-- Push your project to your personal github

-### Extra challenge
-### Add a million, 10 million and 100 million entries and challenge your API's efficiency

-For any questions, please reach out on: leo@getsquareone.app
+ The project uses the following technologies:

+- Kotlin programming language
+- Spring Boot 2.7